alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "It's not a bug – it's an undocumented feature." - Anonymous
+> "Programming is the art of telling another human being what one wants the computer to do." - Donald Knuth

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 23:31:18 UTC*
+*🤖 This profile was automatically updated on 2025-09-10 at 02:55:21 UTC*

 *⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
 Don't forget to leave a little star.*